-Curly hair is beautiful, but it's not always simple to care to for.
+Curly hair is beautiful, but it's not always simple to care for.
 There are so many options—conditioners, gels, creams, and spritzes—and it's common to feel confused when trying to create an effective hair cocktail for your specific curls.
-Curly hair can be fickle, but once you it, you'll be so glad you did.
+Curly hair can be fickle, but once you learn how to care for it, you'll be so glad you did.
 Think: happy, hydrated, healthy curls.

 Keep scrolling for the best, expert-approved tips and tricks for styling curly hair.

 "Every head of curly hair is different and you have to treat them with what they need.
 Curly hair can be the most demanding of textures, requiring moisture, oils, and conditioning regularly," Everett shares.
 If you're in a hot, humid climate, you might as well put away your flat iron.
 You might spend hours straightening your hair, only to step outside and have your hard work ruined.